 Distance Learning Expectations and Agreements

-Attendance will be taken daily and will be measured by a student’s completion of assignments generated by the teacher via Google Classroom or online programs.
 Assignments will post throughout the day based on the student’s schedule.
-Students may be required to complete and submit assignments in a variety of ways, including submitting photos or videos of completed tasks and participating in Google Meets appointments weekly.
+Students may be required to complete and submit assignments in a variety of ways, including submitting photos or videos of completed tasks.
 Technical assistance will be available for this process as needed.
 While several hours will need to be devoted to virtual learning each day, most instruction and work can be completed on a flexible schedule.

-Students will be required to participate via an online platform (Google Meets, etc).
+Students will be required to participate via an online platform.
+Most work will be done asynchronously.

 Grades generated by the work completed will be posted in Infinite Campus and will become a part of the student’s academic record.